Safety: Perceived

+Perceived safety can drive regulation which increases costs and inconvenience without improving actual safety.

 Security

 Also called social safety or public safety, security addresses the risk of harm due to intentional criminal acts such as assault, burglary or vandalism.

 Because of the moral issues involved, security is of higher importance to many people than substantive safety.
 For example, a death due to murder is considered worse than a death in a car crash, even though in many countries, traffic deaths are more common than homicides.

+Operational safety

+Operational safety refers to the state in which the risk to life, health, property, or the environment from a system or subsystem in an operational setting is maintained at an acceptable level.
+Achieving this requires identifying hazards, assessing risks, implementing mitigation measures, and accepting any remaining risk.

 Risks and responses

 Safety is generally interpreted as implying a real and significant impact on risk of death, injury or damage to property.
 In response to perceived risks many interventions may be proposed with engineering responses and regulation being two of the most common.

 Probably the most common individual response to perceived safety issues is insurance, which compensates for or provides restitution in the case of damage or loss.

 System safety and reliability engineering

 System safety and reliability engineering is an engineering discipline.
 Continuous changes in technology, environmental regulation and public safety concerns make the analysis of complex safety-critical systems more and more demanding.

 A common fallacy, for example among electrical engineers regarding structure power systems, is that safety issues can be readily deduced.
 In fact, safety issues have been discovered one by one, over more than a century in the case mentioned, in the work of many thousands of practitioners, and cannot be deduced by a single individual over a few decades.
 A knowledge of the literature, the standards and custom in a field is a critical part of safety engineering.
 A combination of theory and track record of practices is involved, and track record indicates some of the areas of theory that are relevant.
 (In the US, persons with a state license in Professional Engineering in Electrical Engineering are expected to be competent in this regard, the foregoing notwithstanding, but most electrical engineers have no need of the license for their work.)

 Safety is often seen as one of a group of related disciplines: quality, reliability, availability, maintainability and safety.
 (Availability is sometimes not mentioned, on the principle that it is a simple function of reliability and maintainability.)
 These issues tend to determine the value of any work, and deficits in any of these areas are considered to result in a cost, beyond the cost of addressing the area in the first place; good management is then expected to minimize total cost.